 Lars Syll’s critique is trivially true: “As long as one doesn’t come up with credible export warrants to real-world target systems and show how those models ― often building on idealizations with known to be false assumptions ― enhance our understanding or explanations about the real world, well, then they are just nothing more than just novels.”
 However, the heterodox methodologist Lars Syll NEVER came up with something better which, in turn, is acceptable because he is only a self-declared humble Humean Under-Labourer who is satisfied with “clearing Ground a little, and removing some of the Rubbish, that lies in the way to Knowledge.”

 This is a bit unambitious because the premises of Orthodoxy are obviously idiotic.
-The hardcore propositions of microeconomics are given with: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
+The hardcore propositions of microeconomics are given: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 It is pretty obvious that this (verbalized) axiom set consists of multiple NONENTITIES and does NOT satisfy Aristotle’s criteria, viz. “certain, true, and primary”.
 Von Neumann identified the Walrasian approach as given with HC1 to HC5 as petitio principii, that is, as methodologically unacceptable.
 (TOG p.
-15)#6 Keynes tried to replace microfoundations by macrofoundations, however, Keynesian macrofoundations are also materially/formally inconsistent.
+15)#6 Keynes tried to replace microfoundations with macrofoundations, however, Keynesian macrofoundations are also materially/formally inconsistent.

 So, what can we learn from economic models?
 All models that contain a NONENTITY are a priori false.
-In practical terms: as soon as one of the axioms HC1 to HC5 appears in an economic paper it can be thrown into the wastebasket.
+In practical terms: as soon as one of the axioms HC1 to HC5 appears in an economics paper it can be thrown into the wastebasket.
 The same applies to all macroeconomic models that contain I=S. What we learn is that the greater part of peer-reviewed models that appear in flagship journals and in textbooks#7 is proto-scientific garbage and that both orthodox and heterodox economists have to be expelled from the sciences because of proven incompetence.
 Economists themselves are the “Rubbish, that lies in the way to Knowledge”.

 #1 How incompetent are economic methodologists?
 Very!